 Don’t underestimate the impact that cultural adjustment, being in a new environment, and being away from your support networks, such as friends and family, can have on your mental health.
-Studying abroad can be different than traveling abroad and can affect you in ways you have not anticipated.
+Studying abroad can be different than traveling abroad and may affect you in ways you have not anticipated.
 This is true for both domestic and international programs.
+It's important for you to be prepared to adapt and adjust to the challenges that living in a new place may have.
+The Resiliency section of our Cultural Adjustment page also has more information on this topic.

 Before you DepartYou can set yourself up for a successful experience by preparing for the emotions and challenges you may encounter while living in a new environment.

-- If you work with a therapist or psychologist, you may consider speaking with them about how to manage cultural adjustment and being in a new environment, and determine a course of action should you experience negative or different emotions while abroad.
+- If you work with a therapist or psychologist, you may consider speaking with them about how to manage cultural adjustment and being in a new environment, and determine a course of action should you face challenges in adjusting.

 - If you are taking any kind of medication, you should also speak with your psychiatrist/medical provider about those medications.
 Do not stop taking your medication or modify your medication without first consulting with a psychiatrist/ medical provider.
 Follow the guidance provided on the Taking Medications Abroad webpage.

 - Consider disclosing your mental health history to your Ed Abroad Program Manager and/or your program provider.
-They can provide information on mental health care in your host country, answer questions related to possible culture shock, and advise you about on-site resources.
+They can provide information on mental health care in your host country, answer questions related to possible culture shock, provide advice about on-site resources, and connect you with on-site staff.

 - Don't isolate yourself.
 Explore your host city, get involved.
 This could include continuing or starting your exercise routine, making plans with friends, planning excursions, or joining a club.